hamidhassan85/data_analyst/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 *The measures added to the **Sales** table have modified filter context to achieve hierarchical navigation.
 Notice that the pattern to achieve the calculation of a subtotal requires removing some columns from the filter context, and to arrive at a grand total, all columns must be removed.*

-## **Work with Time Intelligence**

-In this exercise, you'll create a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure.

-## **Create a YTD measure**
+## Create a YTD measure

-In this task, you'll create a sales YTD measure.
+In this task, you'll create a sales year-to-date (YTD) measure by using time intelligence functions.

 1. In Report view, on **Page 2**, notice the matrix visual that displays various measures with years and months grouped on the rows.

 2. Add a measure to the **Sales** table, based on the following expression, and formatted to zero decimal places:

-    **DAX**

-    ```
+    ```DAX
     Sales YTD =
     TOTALYTD(SUM(Sales[Sales]), 'Date'[Date], "6-30")
     ```

-    *The TOTALYTD() function evaluates an expression—in this case the sum of the **Sales** column—over a given date column.
-The date column must belong to a date table marked as a date table, as was done in the **Create DAX Calculations in Power BI Desktop** lab.*
+    > *The TOTALYTD() function evaluates an expression—in this case the sum of the **Sales** column—over a given date column.
+The date column must belong to a date table marked as a date table.*
+    >

-    *The function can also take a third optional argument representing the last date of a year.
+    > *The function can also take a third optional argument representing the last date of a year.
 The absence of this date means that December 31 is the last date of the year.
 For Adventure Works, June in the last month of their year, and so “6-30” is used.*

 3. Add the **Sales** field and the **Sales YTD** measure to the matrix visual.